World Maritime University: Organization

 Secretary-General, and consists of 30 members, who each serve two-year renewable terms.
 The Board of Governors meets annually, chaired by WMU's Chancellor who to date has been the IMO Secretary-General.
 The BoG reports to IMO Council which consists of the 40 leading maritime States.

-An 11-person Executive Board (EB) is appointed by the IMO Secretary-General to help facilitate the work of WMU, provide oversight between sessions of the BoG, give directions and guidelines as necessary, consider draft plans of work and budgets, report to the BoG, and meet no less than three times a year.
+An 11-person Executive Board (EB) is appointed by the IMO Secretary-General to help facilitate the work of the WMU, provide oversight between sessions of the BoG, give directions and guidelines as necessary, consider draft plans of work and budgets, report to the BoG, and meet no less than three times a year.
 Members of the EB serve renewable two-year terms.

 WMU's current Charter was established by IMO Resolution A.1130(30), which took effect on 1 January 2018.
 The appointment and functions of the Chancellor, the Board of Governors, the Executive Board, and the Academic Council are detailed in the Charter.
 Any amendment to the WMU Charter is submitted by the Board of Governors to the IMO Council for approval and thereafter to the IMO Assembly for adoption.

 Programmes

-WMU offers only postgraduate studies, meaning the students must have completed a relevant university education.
+WMU offers postgraduate studies, meaning the students must have completed a relevant university education.
 In addition, students are expected to have worked in the industry for at least five years.
 A solid understanding of English is a requirement of all WMU programmes and students must pass internationally recognized tests of English as a foreign language.
 Students who need to sharpen their English skills prior to the start of the Malmö M.Sc. studies can enroll in the intensive, three-month English and Study Skills Programme (ESSP) focusing on maritime English.
-Programmes available as of 2022 include:
+Programmes available as of 2024 include: